23W-GBAC/udehadaeze/automationBlog.md

 Stay tuned for the next installment as we navigate the design intricacies of my BMI calculator!

-Tools used during the prepartion of this project include: Chatgpt, Google.com & Youtube.com
+**Tools used during the prepartion of this project include: Youtube.com, Chatgpt & Google.com**